PTAAS EXCHANGE

 It’s important to note that there’s a big difference between a proactive and reactive security plan.

-With cyberattacks costing companies over 11.5 trillion dollars each year and growing, it’s important for even small companies and startups to proactively approach their security programs.
+With cyberattacks costing companies over 11.5 trillion dollars each year and growing, even small companies and startups must proactively approach their security programs.

 Estimated-average-cost-of-cybercrime-mcafee